danieljclubb/IT1000-Final/README.md

-l# Welcome to Daniel's IT 1000 Final Project
+# Welcome to Daniel's IT 1000 Final Project
 ## HOME

 * [About Me]